aardappel/lobster/lobster/docs/source/language_reference.md

 in that the iteration argument can be an int N (iterate 0..N-1), a string (each byte value), or a vector (each element).
 They all supply 0, 1 (the element) or 2 (element, index) values to the function value, depending on the function value.
-`for` returns the amount of calls that returned a true value, `map` simply returns all return values in a vector, `filter` returns a vector of all elements for which the call returned a true value, and exists returns the first element for which the call returns true (and doesn't iterate further!) or `false`
+`for` returns the number of calls that returned a true value, `map` simply returns all return values in a vector, `filter` returns a vector of all elements for which the call returned a true value, and exists returns the first element for which the call returns true (and doesn't iterate further!) or `false`